oscriptcollective/O.IRIS/README.md

 You are free to use, share, and adapt this work with attribution.

+---

 ## Citation

 Appel, S., with Claude (Anthropic) and Iris (Deepseek).
 (2026).
 O.Iris: The Mind's Eye Has an Iris.
-O Collaboration Project. https://github.com/[your-username]/O.Iris
+O Collaboration Project. https://github.com/oscriptcollective/O.IRIS

+---

 ## Contact

 Sarah Appel
-The O Project
 sappelslc@gmail.com
+https://oscriptcollective.github.io (if you create a GitHub pages site) O Collaboration Project | April 2026

-More info on OSCRIPT.XYZ
+More at OSCRIPT.XYZ